deNzik3/data_analytics_projects/README.md

 * dashboards
 * data visualization in Python
 * data analysis
+* product / marketing researches
-* working with API FNS
+* working with API

 **Results:**
 * built basic product analytics
 * launched a new feature using an A/B test
 * automated the analytics process
 * dashboards with main metrics of two products
-* navigation system for product analytics on Wiki
+* navigation system for product analytics on Confluence
 * made a calculator for the design of A/B tests
 * storage system for AB tests